Spanish Republican Army: The first years of the Republic (1931–1936)

 On 10 August 1932 a pro-monarchist general, José Sanjurjo, staged a rebellion in Seville against the Republican Government.
 He led a group of officers opposed to the military reforms, as well as to the policy of granting autonomy to Catalonia and the Basque Country which they resented as an "affront to the unity of Spain".
 The rebellion failed and became popularly known as La Sanjurjada.
 General Sanjurjo was subsequently arrested and court-martialed.
 Initially he was condemned to death, but his sentence was later commuted to life imprisonment in Dueso.
 In March 1934 Sanjurjo was granted amnesty by the Lerroux government and went into exile in Estoril, Portugal.

 In July 1936, five years after the proclamation of the republic, a section of the Spanish Republican Army in Spanish Morocco rebelled under the orders of General Franco.
 Although relatively more successful than the 1932 Sanjurjada, this rebellion succeeded only in fractioning Spain, with roughly half of the territory still loyal to the Republic.
-Instead of giving up or calling for a compromise, Franco went ahead and began a bloody war of attrition, the Spanish Civil War.
+Instead of giving up or calling for a compromise, Franco began a bloody war of attrition, the Spanish Civil War.

 During the Civil War the part of the army loyal the Spanish republican government was forced to fight against the better equipped fraction of the army in revolt and their powerful Third Reich and Italian Fascist supporters.